1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ![Z-axis views](../assets/images/z-axis_neo_web.jpg)

-??? example "Dis- and Reassembling the Z-Axis Lead Screw System"
+??? example "Dis- and Reassembling The Z-Axis Lead Screw System"

     If you need to dis- and reassemble assemble the z-axis lead screw system, there are a few things that one should be aware of.
 Besides that, the necessary steps are pretty easy and self-explaing, so I'll go over them just really quick.